 Today, when you are setting up a new office, you can lease everything that you need to make your office fully functional.
 Whether you need computers, office furniture, or even heavy machinery for your office, everything is available under the sun.
-Of course, when you decide to lease equipment, the type of businesses you are in will determine the items that you need.
+Of course, when you decide to lease equipment, the type of business you are in will determine the items that you need.
 The cost of the equipment is also an important determining factor.

 What do you need?